Anthony Wayne: Congressman

-He was a delegate to the state convention that ratified the United States Constitution in 1788 and lost elections to the Senate and the House that same year.
-In late 1790, he was elected into the 2nd United States Congress as a representative of Georgia's 1st congressional district.
-During his brief political career, he would remain loyal to George Washington with support.
+Following what historian Paul David Nelson called "a campaign marred by horrendous corruption", Wayne was elected into the 2nd United States Congress as a representative of Georgia's 1st congressional district in late 1790.
+Beginning his brief political career on March 4, 1791, Wayne remained loyal to George Washington while also facing disputes regarding election fraud.
 While in Congress, Wayne promoted the increased militarization of the United States and warned against future attacks from the British.
 He supported an act of 5,000 troops entering to secure ceded land in the Northwest Territory.

-Wayne's opponent James Jackson accused Wayne's campaign manager Judge Thomas Gibbons of electoral fraud.
-A House committee determined that electoral fraud had been committed in the 1790 election and Local magistrates would later be implicated and not Wayne himself.
+Wayne's opponent in the election, James Jackson, formally contested the election on November 14, 1791, saying that Wayne's campaign manager, mayor of Savannah Thomas Gibbons, had committed electoral fraud.
+House investigations found that Gibbons replaced election magistrates with personal friends, that voting lists were falsified with some results having more votes than eligible voters and that Superior Court judge Henry Osborne approved the results while having knowledge of the irregularities.
+It was also likely that Wayne had knowledge of the electoral fraud being performed in support of his campaign.
+On March 13, Wayne sent a letter to Washington, asking for assistance with the investigation.
+After multiple trial delays, a House committee determined on March 16, 1792, that electoral fraud had been committed in the 1790 election, with Gibbons and Osborne being implicated and not Wayne himself.
+Wayne officially had his congressional seat vacated on March 21, 1792.

 A special election was held on July 9, 1792.
 Wayne attempted to run again, however was disqualified due to failing residency qualifications.
 John Milledge eventually filled Wayne's vacant seat.

 During his time in Georgia, his wife abandoned him after rumors of a relationship between Wayne and General Nathanael Greene's wife Catherine spread.
+Wayne was at Greene's side when he died from sunstroke in June 1786, having traveled from his nearby plantation.
 As a civilian, Wayne ultimately found himself bankrupt, abandoned by his wife, and later removed from office.